ermian98-uw/GIS/Capstone/readme.md

-Landing space for some of my Capstone Project code
+Repository for my MGST Capstone Project code that was necessary for the automated geoprocessing phases.